 You can also make a dressing without the emulsifier, and add flavorful dressings, and aromatics.
 The result will be a dressing that naturally separates (but that looks awesome).
 Adjust as you see fit or needed depending on the dressing.

 For this recipe you'll need the following ingredients:

 - 1 tablespoon ginger, fresh, grated (or 2 teaspoons dry ginger)

 - ¼ cup Tamari or coconut aminos (GF Soy Sauce)

 Step One: Toast Sesame Seeds & Grate Ginger

-In a preheated oven (or a small counter oven), toast the sesame seeds in a lined baking sheet for 2-5 minutes, rotating the pan half way through and checking the seeds constantly to avoid burning.
+In a preheated oven (or a small counter oven), toast the sesame seeds on a lined baking sheet for 2-5 minutes, rotating the pan halfway through and checking the seeds constantly to avoid burning.